Qualifying Domestic Minimum Top-Up Tax

 Which Countries are Implementing a QDMTT?

-Given the clear benefits for jurisdictions in implementing a QDMTT, many have already expressed a desire to do so, including the UK, Hong Kong, Switzerland and Singapore.
+Given the clear benefits for jurisdictions in implementing a QDMTT, many have either already expressed a desire to do so, or have issued legislation.

-Of the detailed draft legislation released to date, a QDMTT is included by:
+Of the legislation released to date, a QDMTT is included by:

 Country QDMTT?(Enacted/Draft)Effective Date: